-Health Benefits of Orange Juice
+The Health Benefits of Orange Juice

 Orange juice is considered a healthy drink for humans.
 It is packed with vitamin C, it helps strengthen the immune system, and the fiber in orange juice also helps with gastrointestinal and digestive health.

 However, as healthy as orange juice is for humans, this isn’t necessarily the case for dogs.
 Yes, dogs require vitamin C in the same way that we do, and for many of the same reasons.
 But their bodies produce it naturally.
-This means that feeding your dog vitamin C offers very little health benefits other than rehydration, and water is the only source of hydration a dog needs.
+This means that feeding your dog vitamin C offers very few health benefits other than rehydration, and water is the only source of hydration a dog needs.